ilarramendi/BetterCovers/README.md

 # Parameters
 `-o true` Ovewrite covers
 `-wd /path/to/wd` Change the default working directory (where config and icons are stored)
-`-w number` Number of workers to use, default 10 (ryzen 3800x can handle up to 200 workers)
+`-w number` Number of workers to use, default 20 (using too many workers can result in images not loading correctly)
 `-omdb apiKey` Store the OMDB api key
 `-tmdb apiKey` Store TMDB api key
-`-v number` Verbose level, from 0 to 3
+`-v number` Verbose level from 0 to 3, default 2.